TheOdinProject/curriculum/javascript/react-js/react-testing-part-two.md

 ### What is Mocking?

-If you've been following along our lessons, the concept of mocking has already been introduced in the earlier section and you might have even incorporated mocks in your [Battleship project in the Testing JavaScript section of this course](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/battleship).
-Let's look at how mocks'll help in testing React components.
+If you've been following along with our lessons so far, the concept of mocking has already been introduced in an earlier section and you might have even incorporated mocks in your [Battleship project in the Testing JavaScript section of this course](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/battleship).
+Let's look at how mocks will help in testing React components.

 #### Testing Callback Handlers